 5.2 Operating bands

 Operating bands will be added to the IAB specification as they are approved, no bands are precluded at this stage and can be added based on consensus.
-Currently the FR1 bands shown in table 5.2-1 and all Rel-15 FR2 bands shown in table 5.2-2 are to be included in the IAB specification.
+Currently the FR1 bands shown in table 5.2-1 and all FR2 bands defined in TS38.104 [2] are to be included in the IAB specification.